Fall in Love with

 Helpful Hints

-• Free guided tours take place every Monday, Wednesday, and Friday at 1 PM.
-Check schedules in advance.
+• Free guided tours at the Rathaus take place every Monday, Wednesday, and Friday at 1 PM.
+Here you can find more info.

 Gastronomic Discoveries